Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

-Let $K = \mathrm{ker}(\Z*\Z \to \sltz)$ where $\Z*\Z$ denotes the free group with generators\footnote{Starting in Section~\ref{sec_algsetup} we will adopt Notation~\ref{notationST} to differentiate between the generators $S$ and $T$ in the different groups.} $S$ and $T$ and the map $\Z*\Z\to\sltz$ is the natural projection.
+Let $K = \mathrm{ker}(\Z*\Z \to \sltz)$ where $\Z*\Z$ denotes the free group with generators\footnote{Starting in Section~\ref{sec_algsetup} we will adopt Notation~\ref{notationST} to dif\/ferentiate between the generators $S$ and $T$ in the dif\/ferent groups.}~$S$ and~$T$ and the map~$\Z*\Z\to\sltz$ is the natural projection.
 For any word in $K$ a sequence of vectors may be produced by letting the word act on a vector $v\in\Z^2$ one term at a time.
-We know that this sequences ends back at $v$, but the sequence of vectors produced contains more information about the word.
-This sequence can be used to define a path in $\R^2\setminus\{(0,0)\}$ by considering the piecewise linear path between the ends of the vectors, see Definition~\ref{def_circleorigin}.
+We know that this sequence ends back at~$v$, but the sequence of vectors produced contains more information about the word.
+This sequence can be used to def\/ine a path in $\R^2\setminus\{(0,0)\}$ by considering the piecewise linear path between the ends of the vectors, see Def\/inition~\ref{def_circleorigin}.
 Of particular interest, especially when studying toric and semitoric fans, is the \emph{winding number} of such a path.
 That is, the number of times the path, and hence the collection of vectors, circles the origin.
-This construction is explained in detail in Section \ref{sec_toric}, and in particular Definition \ref{def_circleorigin} gives a precise definition of the number of times an ordered collection of vectors circles the origin.
-Let $w:\Z*\Z\to\Z$ be the unique homomorphism satisfying
+This construction is explained in detail in Section~\ref{sec_toric}, and in particular Def\/inition~\ref{def_circleorigin} gives a precise def\/inition of the number of times an ordered collection of vectors circles the origin.
+Let $w\colon \Z*\Z\to\Z$ be the unique homomorphism satisfying

-We find that if $\si\in K$ then $w(\si)$ is a multiple of 12 and $\nicefrac{w(\si)}{12}$ is the winding number associated to the word $\si$, see Lemma~\ref{lem_windingnumber}.
+We f\/ind that if $\si\in K$ then $w(\si)$ is a multiple of 12 and $\nicefrac{w(\si)}{12}$ is the winding number associated to the word $\si$, see Lemma~\ref{lem_windingnumber}.
 We present the group

-on which the $w$ descends to a well-defined function $w_G:G\to\Z$.
-In fact, $G$ is isomorphic to the pre-image of $\sltz$ in the universal cover of $\sltr$ (Proposition \ref{prop_universalcover}).
-Thus, if $K'$ is the image of $K$ projected to $G$, then given some $g\in K'$ there is an associated closed loop in $\sltr$.
-The fundamental group of $\sltr$ is $\Z$ and the classical winding number of this loop in $\sltr$ coincides with $\nicefrac{w_G(g)}{12}$.
-Finally, in Corollary \ref{cor_toricfaneqn} we show that integers $a_0, \ldots, a_{d-1}\in\Z$ correspond to a toric fan if and only if the equality
+on which $w$ descends to a well-def\/ined homomorphism $w_G\colon G\to\Z$.
+In fact, $G$ is isomorphic to the pre-image of~$\sltz$ in the universal cover of~$\sltr$ (Proposition~\ref{prop_universalcover}).
+Thus, if $K'$ is the image of~$K$ projected to~$G$, then given some $g\in K'$ there is an associated closed loop in~$\sltr$.
+The fundamental group of~$\sltr$ is~$\Z$ and the classical winding number of this loop in~$\sltr$ coincides with $\nicefrac{w_G(g)}{12}$.
+Finally, in Corollary~\ref{cor_toricfaneqn} we show that integers $a_0, \ldots, a_{d-1}\in\Z$ correspond to a toric fan if and only if the equality

-is satisfied in $G$.
+is satisf\/ied in $G$.
 This correspondence is the basis of our method to study toric and semitoric fans.